-- Help if you run out of your regular repeat prescription. - treatment for mild UTI symptoms in women aged 16 64.
+- Dispense your prescription - Help if you run out of your regular repeat prescription. - Advise on medicines and advise, assess and provide treatment for a range of minor ailments on the NHS. - Provide services including emergency hormonal contraception and treatment for mild UTI symptoms in women aged 16 - 64.